Species Introduction

 ✓ Expert Tip

-Create a well-structured environment with hiding spots to help reduce stress levels.
+Create a calm environment with plenty of hiding places to help your fish feel secure and reduce stress levels.

 Q: What natural habitat conditions should I replicate for Diamond Tetras?